mattboddy47/epic_threat_model/README.md

 Now you are presented with a set of reccomendations to help keep your data safe within your chosen Tech Stack.
 The image below shows the reccomendation of ensuring that a file storage API is behind a load balancer to scale to surges in traffic volume.
 It also provides a reccomendation to ensuring that denial of service attacks are dealt with through the use of a Web Application Firewall.

 ![File Storage Reccomendation](https://github.com/mattboddy47/simple_threat_model/src/images/walkthrough/file_storage_reccomendation.JPG?raw=true)

+## What, Who, How and Why
+To gather relevant data that would otherwise be collected in a Data Flow Diagram, the Simple Threat Model asks 4 questions of technology that holds data, what, who, how and why.
+By having a structured answer to these, some information about the data and how it is accessed is then understood by us.
+This allows for an interpretation of how the data could be maliciously accessed, in a similar way to a DFD.